 Pleasure increases blood flow and enhances parasympathetic nervous system tone which relaxes your muscles.

 Female pleasure doesn’t have to be sexual, and it doesn’t have to be big.

 It can be very simple moments that include things like slowing down and breathing, pleasurable thoughts, movement, touch, taste, sounds or smells.

 Just begin making pleasure (any pleasure) a part of your life, wherever you are, in whatever way works for you, right now.

 Lie in the sun, take a dance break (even if it’s lying down), read something for the fun of it, or just give yourself some time to revel in rest.

 Making time for pleasure will heal your body and change your life.

 And you 100% deserve that, despite what anyone else thinks or has taught you to believe.

-If you’d like support and community getting started… the 2022 Reclaim Your Sexual Self Program is open for registration now!
-I would love to have you in the group.
-Learn more and register!
+If you’d like support and community getting started… the 2023 Reclaim Your Sexual Self Program will open for registration in September.
+Join the Waitlist Now!